 H1B Status after i94 Expiry

 Your status in US is Period of Authorized Stay while your H1B is pending after i94 expiry.

-If your application for an H1B extension is approved, the approval will start from your I-94 expiry date.
-Your time spent in USA after i94 waiting for USCIS decision will be considered legal.
+- Approved: If your application for an H1B extension is approved, the approval will start from your I-94 expiry date.
+Your time spent in the USA after i94 waiting for USCIS decision will be considered legal.